drdv/makefile-doc/README.md

   hidden deprecated one) after a section for it to be displayed.

 * [Double-colon](https://www.gnu.org/software/make/manual/html_node/Double_002dColon.html)
-  target are displayed using the format `target-name:target-index` and for each index there can be a dedicated documentation (if necessary).
+  targets are displayed using the format `target-name:target-index` and for each index there can be a dedicated documentation.

 + See `test/Makefile*` for examples.